 5.12 All assets are held in segregated portfolios and pooled arrangements which can be realised easily if the Investment Committee so requires.
-The Fund has a strong funding level and is expected to have a neutral or positive cash flow for around 10 years.
-There is therefore no perceived likely requirement to realise investments prematurely to meet pensions and other benefits.
+The Fund has a strong funding level and is expected to have a fairly neutral or slightly negative cash flow for around 10 years.
+It is anticipated that this will largely be offset by cash returns from the Fund's private equity investments.
+There is therefore-unlikely to be a requirement to realise investments prematurely to meet pensions and other benefits.
 The Investment Committee monitors the cash flow requirements of the Fund to control the timing of any disinvestment of assets.
 When issuing instructions to realise assets, the Investment Committee requires them to be acted upon immediately, unless a specified date or time-period is set for the assets to be realised, or is set out in the investment management agreement.